T. K. Wetherell: Personal life

-After a divorce from his first wife, with whom he had a son, Wetherell married Virginia Bass Wetherell, a former Florida state government official and state legislator; he gained two stepdaughters from this marriage.
-Until early 2018, he maintained the 983-acre Oak Hill Plantation in Jefferson County, Florida near Tallahassee.
-He was a fan of hunting birds including turkey, dove and quail on the estate.
-At one point he had pledged the lodge and grounds to Florida State University upon his death but since 2012 or 2013 he changed his will to leave it to his family.
+After a 1987 divorce from his first wife, with whom he had a son in 1970, Wetherell married Virginia Bass Wetherell, a former Florida state government official and state legislator; he gained two stepdaughters from the 1988 marriage.
+His son, T. Kent Wetherell II is a lawyer and judge of the United States District Court for the Northern District of Florida.